 Rajneesh Gandhi: Basically, we do everything around the kitchen.
 First, we listen to the client and their requirements to understand their thought process and come up with ideas.
 Then we incorporate them and give them the shape of the menu.
 If they have already selected the location, we start working on the kitchen designing process.
 For example – when we do the kitchen for continental food which serves burgers and pasta we know what kind of equipment is required to prepare this type of cuisine.
 Later, we define the menu items and name them as per the concept of the restaurant.

 After the kitchen and menu designing, we start working towards the recipes, costing and selling price of the menu items.
 Depending upon the interiors and the kind of outlet, we select the chinaware and glassware.
 We basically choose from the new trends in the market.
 In the last stage, before few days of the restaurant opening, one of our team members conducts training of the staff on various aspects.

 POSist: How did you come with the concept of Pappu Chaiwalla?

-Rajneesh Gandhi: Pappu Chaiwalla has been a surprise journey for me.
+Rajneesh Gandhi: Pappu Chaiwalla has been a surprising journey for me.
 As a chef, I never wanted to start a cafe as I already knew the challenges in running a food business.
-But my team and some of the clients always nudged me to starting my own brand.
+But my team and some of the clients always nudged me to start my own brand.
 I opened Pappu Chaiwalla one and half years ago.

 At my office in HSR layout, in the small garden area, we designed the concept of Pappu Chaiwalla.
 Tea is our main focus.
 It has become a good name in HSR layout; from four tables now we have a seating capacity of 80 people.
 People have started liking it and it has clicked for us.
 Later, we decided to open a second outlet in GB Nagar in Bangalore.
 We also franchised one outlet in Kolkata and are coming up with the fourth outlet in Krishnagiri in Tamil Nadu.